pritom169/linux-commands/README.md

-ls *.sh             # Command to list all the files which has the extesion .sh file report.txt     # To get the type of the file echo "hello world" > report.txt     # Command for writing to a certain file mv report.txt report.jpg    # In order to change the type of a file
+ls *.sh             # Command to list all the files which has the extesion .sh file report.txt     # To get the type of the file echo "hello world" > report.txt     # Command for writing to a certain file mv report.txt report.jpg    # In order to change the type of a file or the name of the file
 mv /from/folder/report.txt report.jpg   # It is taking the .txt file in the previous folder
                                         # renaming it to .jgp format and then putting it
                                         # on the current directory